pasdam/dev.pasdam.github.io/data/blog/java_optional_antipattern.md

 Traditionally, Java programs have returned null as a way to represent that a value isn’t present.
 The version 8 of the SDK includes a new class which was made specifically to manage missing values.

-I won't describe the details of the [Optional](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html) class, but very briefly it a container object which may or may not contain a non-null value.
+I won't describe the details of the [Optional](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html) class, but very briefly it's   a container object which may or may not contain a non-null value.
 Therefore, it is possible to manipulate null values as if they were normal instances without necessarily having to perform a null check at every step.

 In this article, I'm going to talk about experiences I gathered while working with Java and describe some anti-patterns I've seen about such class.